-Critical Asset(s) Failure Mode Impact Damage due to Playground is not available Playground Equipment vandalism & improper for use until repaired/ use renewed.
-Ground is not suitable and Unsuitable lawn available for sports until surface due to flooding recover the surface.
-Sportsgrounds or lack of water due to Temporary closure of the irrigation system facility until it is inspected, failure. repaired & made safe.
-Temporary closure of the Shared Path along river Damage due to path until it is repaired and corridor flooding made safe.
-Structural damage due Temporary closure of the facility until it is inspected, repaired & made safe.
+Critical Asset(s) Failure Mode Impact Playground Equipment Damage due to vandalism & improper use Playground is not available for use until repaired/ renewed.
+Sportsgrounds Unsuitable lawn surface due to flooding or lack of water due to irrigation system failure.
+Ground is not suitable and available for sports until recover the surface.
+Temporary closure of the facility until it is inspected, repaired & made safe.
+Shared Path along river corridor Damage due to flooding Temporary closure of the path until it is repaired and made safe.
+Skate Park Structural damage due to flooding or vandalism Temporary closure of the facility until it is inspected, repaired & made safe.